HedvigS/personal-cookbook/README.md

 * `R/Counting_language_names.R` filters the languages and values tables to only "real" languages and counts the words in their names

 To note
 * these scripts are meant to be helpful examples, not all purpose code.
-Copy and adapt if you need these things
+Copy and adapt if you need these things.
+I'm not at this stage adapting this to more general functions in a CRAN package
 * `python/create_tree_bottom_up.py` relies on there being glottolog data in the style of glottolog/glottolog (either clone or Zenodo version).
 I prefer Zenodo to glottolog/glottolog since it is a particular version whereas glottolog/glottolog is an ongoing curated dataset
-* the R scripts rely on cldf-formatted data and fetch files directly from glottolog/glottolog-cldf.
+* the R scripts rely on cldf-formatted data and fetch files directly from the web version of glottolog/glottolog-cldf.
 There are disadvantages and advantages with this.
 Take what you find useful from these scripts.